isabella232/dynamic-media-classic.en-1/help/setup-basics.md

 ---
 # Setup basics{#setup-basics}

-Use the Dynamic Media Classic Setup screen to enter your personal settings.
+Use the Dynamic Media Classic Setup page to enter your personal settings.
 If you are an administrator, set up your company settings.
-To open a Setup screen, click the Setup button on the Global Navigation bar.
+To open a Setup page, on the Global Navigation bar, click **[!UICONTROL Setup]**.

-The settings available to you on this screen depend on your status as a user or administrator:
+The settings available to you on this page depend on your status as a user or administrator:

-* Users can only access Personal settings and the accounts of companies of which they are a member; they cannot perform any administrative tasks.
+* Users can only access **[!UICONTROL Personal Setup]** and the accounts of companies of which they are a member; they cannot perform any administrative tasks.
-* Administrators can access Personal settings, as well as view and administer their own company accounts.
+* Administrators can access **[!UICONTROL Personal Setup]**, and view and administer their own company accounts.
 They can also perform all application setup functions, and all administration functions, including adding administrators and users.

-Administrators can also set up Image Presets and Viewer Presets in the Setup screen:
+Administrators can also set up Image Presets and Viewer Presets in the **[!UICONTROL Setup]** page:

-* **Image Presets**
-Image Presets are saved formats for displaying master images at different sizes and formats.
+* **Image Presets** - Image Presets are saved formats for displaying master images at different sizes and formats.

-* **Viewer Presets**
-Viewer Presets determine how you see your rich media when you see it in a viewer.
+* **Viewer Presets** - Viewer Presets determine how you see your rich media when you see it in a viewer.

 >[!MORELIKETHIS]
 >